laoreja/MineSweeper/README.md

 #MineSweeper on FPGA with VGA

 Source files and Coe files included.
-For each coe file, you need to create an IP core, block memory, ROM?? something like that, I'll check it later.
+For each coe file, you need to create an IP core, block memory, ROM.

 And my board is Spartan6 N3, if your board is different, you need to change the .ucf file (in "code").
 And I'm not sure that it can run on your board...